mirakl/s3proxy/README.md

 ### Health check :

+* `/`
-* `/` - returns a 200 OK response with the version number (used for health checks)
+    - returns a 200 OK response with the version number (used for health checks)

 ### Presigned URL API :

-* `POST /api/v1/presigned/url/:bucket/:key` - returns an 200 OK response : create a URL for upload
+* Create URL for upload : `POST /api/v1/presigned/url/:bucket/:key`
+   - returns an 200 OK : create a URL for upload

-* `GET /api/v1/presigned/url/:bucket/:key`  - return an 200 OK response : create a URL for download
+* Create URL for download : `GET /api/v1/presigned/url/:bucket/:key`
+    - return an 200 OK : create a URL for download

 ### Object API

-* `DELETE /api/v1/object/:bucket/:key`  - return an 200 OK response : delete the object defined by the bucket and the key
+* Delete object : `DELETE /api/v1/object/:bucket/:key`
+    - return an 200 OK response : delete the object defined by the bucket and the key

+* Copy object : `POST /api/v1/object/copy/:bucket/:key?destBucket=...&destKey=...`
+    - return an 200 OK : copy the object defined by the bucket and the key to the destBucket and destKey
+    - return 400 Bad request if destBucket or destKey are missing
+    - return 404 Not Found if the bucket or the key are not found (also destBucket)

 ### Parameters

 * bucket : name of the bucket for example : mybucket
 * key : relative path to the object for example : folder1/folder2/file.txt
+* destBucket : destination bucket for example : mybucket
+* destKey : destination key for example : /folder/file2.txt

 ## curl examples